Everything You Need to Know About Acne

 When starting any routine with exfoliating ingredients (such as retinoids or acids), it is best to introduce these ingredients gradually to the skin to avoid any irritation.
 Start by applying 1-2x week for the first couple of weeks, gradually building up to each night over the course of 4-6 weeks.
 This should minimise any irritation or peeling which can happen with exfoliants whilst the skin adjusts.

-Hydration and SPF are essential in any skin care routine, and especially when using exfoliants that can dry the skin and make it more sensitive to sunlight.
+These are essential in any skin care routine, and especially when using exfoliants that can dry the skin and make it more sensitive to sunlight.